BHM-Bob/fplip/README.md

 # FPLIP - Fast and Full atom Protein-Ligand Interaction Profiler

-> A comprehensively restructured and enhanced protein-ligand interaction analysis tool based on PLIP, providing a performance-optimized PLIP-compatible mode and a brand new All-Atom full-atom detection mode.
+> A comprehensively restructured and enhanced protein-ligand interaction analysis tool based on PLIP, providing a performance-optimized PLIP-compatible mode and a brand new All-Atom  detection mode.

 [中文文档](README_CN.md)